YashKalia/GoGreenServer/README.md

 - When will you have succeeded in achieving this goal?
 Whenever  i finish and pass this course, together with my team, with success.

-R - Reality (Your current situation)
+Rï¿½- Reality (Your current situation)
 - Are you actively working on your goal?
-At this moment we just started, so no, i’m not actively working yet on my goal.
+At this moment we just started, so no, iï¿½m not actively working yet on my goal.

 - What is going well?
 We got to know each other at the first day and I think working together on this project will be a pleasurable experience.